dhwanidesaii/CraveCartLandingPage/README.md

-Crave Cart
+# 🛒 Crave Cart

-Crave Cart is a stylish and responsive landing page for a fictional food delivery service.
+**Crave Cart** is a stylish and responsive landing page for a fictional food delivery service.
 Built with modern HTML and CSS, the project focuses on clear navigation, clean layout, and appealing visuals.

+---

+## 📸 Screenshots

+> _Coming soon..._
+> (You can add screenshots of your site in this section later.)

+---

-Features
+## ✨ Features

 - ✅ Fully responsive design (mobile and desktop)
 - 🍕 Menu section with popular food items